maaziya77/Library-Management-System/README.md

 This project demonstrates the application of Python and SQL in solving real-world problems like resource management and automation.
 It’s a simple yet effective system suitable for small libraries or educational institutions.

-Let me know if you’d like to tweak any part of this!